carbon-design-system/sveld/README.md

 - `enum`, `class`, and `function` exports, which can't be safely copied as a `type`/`interface`.

-An import that can't be safely inlined (a missing file, a missing export, one of the unsupported export kinds above, or a name collision with something the component already declares — a typedef, a context type, a local `type`/`interface`, or its `Props`/`Exports` type name) is left as an import, with a [`types-inline-unresolved`](#diagnostic-codes) warning explaining why.
+An import that can't be safely inlined (a missing file, a missing export, one of the unsupported export kinds above, or a name collision with something the component's `.d.ts` already declares or imports — a typedef, a context type, a local `type`/`interface`, its `Props`/`Exports` type name, the component's own name, `$Props`/`$RestProps`, the svelte types the `.d.ts` imports, or a name bound by an import that stays) is left as an import, with a [`types-inline-unresolved`](#diagnostic-codes) warning explaining why.
 If an `import type { A, B } from "./x"` statement imports several names and even one of them can't be inlined, the whole statement is kept and nothing from it is inlined — simpler, and always correct.